Klasmart-Engineering/klasmart-canvas/INTEGRATION_ISSUES.md

 #### Expected Results
 * The text editor box is at right location and resize automatically as text is being typed.

+#### Editing text doesn't display the cursor at selected location.

+#### Reproduction Steps
+1. Add text to the canvas.
+2. With text tool selected, click the text added in step 1.
+3. Type some text.

+##### Actual Results
+* The text is added to the end of text added in step 1.
+* The cursor is blinking at the start of text added in step 1.
+* User can't press arrow keys to move the cursor around.

+##### Expected Results
+* The text is added where the user presed the text added in step 1.
+* The text is added to the original text added in step 1.
+* The cursor is blinking where the user pressed the edited text.
+* User can press arrow keys to move the cursor around.